The-Chinese-Room/InkpotDemo/README.md

 ---

 # Custom import pipeline
-Vesion 1.30 of Inkpot introduces a fully customisable import pipeline.<br>
+Vesion 1.30 of Inkpot introduces a fully customisable import pipeline.<br><br>
-This then allows any processing you may for example do for things like localisation and other processing you may do to create meta data from your ink source.<br>
+This allows any processing you may have for things like localisation and other processing you may do to create meta data from your ink source.<br>

 ## Inkpot Import Pipeline Editor Utility Object
 To allow python scripts, command line utils and scripts to all be run we've based this on an Editor Utility Object.<br>
+This allows you to create Blueprint logic for the import process.<br>
-*Inkpot Import Pipeline* Has one event that needs to be defined, *Event Import*. <br>
+The *Inkpot Import Pipeline* obkect has one event that needs to be defined, *Event Import*. <br><br>
 ![ImportPipelineMinimal](Documentation/ImportPipelineMinimal.png)<br>

 ### Event Import
+This will be called whenever an Ink source file is imported or reimported to Unreal.<br>
 This event passess in two parameters:<br>
-* *Source File* - fully qualified to the source ink file. <br>
+* *Source File* - the fully qualified path to the source ink file. <br>
-* *New Story Asset* - this is the newly created story asset into which the Ink JSON will need to be set.<br>
+* *New Story Asset* - the newly created story asset into which the Ink JSON will need to be set.<br>

-To successfully complete the import a call to *Finalise* must be made, failing to do this in you import pipeline will cause the import to fail.<br>
+To successfully complete the import a call to *Finalise* must be made.,br.
+Failing to do this in you import pipeline will cause the import to fail.<br><br>
 ![ImportPipelineFinalise](Documentation/ImportPipelineFinalise.png)<br>

-### Custom user asset data
+### Custom Asset User Data
-Inkpot now allows a single user data asset to be attached to the *InkpotStoryAsset*.<br>
+Inkpot allows asset user data to be attached to the *InkpotStoryAsset*.<br>
 During import this data can be created and set on the *New Story Asset*.<br>

-Check out the example import pipeline object *MetaDataExampleImport* for an example.<br>
+Check out the example import pipeline object *MetaDataExampleImport* for an example.<br><br>
 ![ImportPipelineUserData](Documentation/ImportPipelineUserData.png)<br>

-Here the user data is created from a simple example C++ class:<br>
+Here the user data is created from a simple example C++ class included in the plugin:<br>

 	UCLASS()
 	class INKPOT_API UInkpotStoryMetaDataSimple : public UAssetUserData